Our specialist team has worked on cases arising from the Iraq conflict since 2004, including representing British ex-servicemen

 for his family and nine other men detained and tortured during the same incident.

-Leigh Day also represented Baha Mousa’s family at the public inquiry
+Leigh Day was also one of the law firms which represented Baha Mousa’s family at the public inquiry

-in to his death held from 2008 to 2011, together with Public Interest Lawyers.
+in to his death held from 2008 to 2011.
 In his report Inquiry Chair, Sir William Gage, was highly critical of the MoD for systemic failings which he directly implicated in the death of Baha Mousa.

-Many of our other clients also make allegations of systemic abuse
+Many of our clients have made allegations of systemic abuse

 Leigh Day have also represented victims of the notorious Camp Breadbasket incident as well as the family of Saeed Shabram, an Iraqi teenage who drowned in May 2003 after British soldiers apprehended him by a river near Basra.